How to Use the Slack API in Go

 }

-// Parse the interaction payload
+// Decode the payload into a struct.

 var interaction slack.InteractionCallback